-During summer season, the mucous and water levels in our body and our environment dry up due to the powerful rays of Sun.
+During summer season, the mucous and water levels in our body and our environment dry up due to the powerful rays of the Sun.
 Appetite, digestion power, and body strength of an individual decreases.
 Due to intense heat and dry wind, water resources get dried and the plants appear dry and lifeless.
 The strength of the person become less, deposition of Vata Dosha occurs in body Kapha Dosha is pacified during this season.

-- Milk with sugar candy and ghee is to be taken at nights
+- Milk with sugar candy and ghee is to be taken at nights.

 - Salty, Spicy, sour taste and hot foods are to be avoided.

-- Vegetableslike asparagus, cucumber, cabbage, sweet potato, celery, green leafy vegetablesto be used
+- Vegetables like asparagus, cucumber, cabbage, sweet potato, celery, green leafy vegetables to be used.

 - Stay in cool places

-- Apply sandal wood and other aromatic pastes over your body
+- Apply sandalwood and other aromatic pastes over your body

-- Do light exercises like Pranayama, (Sheetali Pranayama) morning walks.
+- Do light exercises like Pranayama, (Sheetali Pranayama) morning walks

-- Wear light clothes.
+- Wear light clothes

-- Sleeping during day time is helpful.
+- Sleeping during day time is helpful

-- Excessive exercise or physical activity should be avoided.
+- Excessive exercise or physical activity should be avoided

-- Alcoholic preparations, coffee, and tea are not recommend.
+- Alcoholic preparations, coffee, and tea are not recommend

-- Avoid sun exposure during the day, especially from 11 am to 3 pm.
+- Avoid sun exposure during the day, especially from 11 am to 3 pm

-Panchakarma treatments done to manage summer heat are Shiro Abhyanga, Shirolepa, Taila Dhara, Takra Dhara, Ksheeradhara, Mukhalepa, Lepana of body with coolentherbs, Akshitapana, shiro pichu, shiro basti.
+Panchakarma treatments done to manage summer heat are Shiro Abhyanga, Shirolepa, Taila Dhara, Takra Dhara, Ksheeradhara, Mukhalepam, Lepana of body with coolentherbs, Akshitapana, shiro pichu, shiro basti.